Chart Color Schemes

 The labour market in Earlwood shows considerable strength compared to most other Australian regions

-Earlwood's workforce is highly educated with significant representation in professional services.
-The unemployment rate was 2.4% as of June 2025, lower than Greater Sydney's 4.2%.
+Earlwood has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 2.6% as of September 2025.

 Frequently Asked Questions - Employment